jedwardsjunior/google-foo-bar/README.md

 # google-foo-bar
-My answers to the Google foo.bar challenge (in Python)
+My answers to the Google foo.bar challenge (in Python).